 We are extremely impressed by Paige.
 She is clearly very knowledgeable and competent.
 She is very enthusiastic about the texts my daughter is studying and so the lessons are upbeat and enjoyable.
 Paige has been going to great lengths to support my daughter too with her coursework, which is greatly appreciated, especially as school deadlines have been short.
 (Mother of GCSE Student)

 "She loved your online lesson very much.
 She really appreciated your great teaching and she clearly learnt some great new writing techniques."
 (Mother of 11+ Student)

-''My son Louis was recently lucky enough to have Paige tutor him for his history GCSE exams.
-Paige is a wonderful and talented teacher and Louis’ progress and achievements in his history exams area testament to the time, care and knowledge that Paige gave him.
+'My son Louis was recently lucky enough to have Paige tutor him for his history GCSE exams.
+Paige is a wonderful and talented teacher and Louis’ progress and achievements in his history exams are a testament to the time, care and knowledge that Paige gave him.
 Over the course of a few months Louis grew in confidence as his understanding of the subjects expanded.
 His ability to express himself on the exam papers improved and he went into the final exams at school confident and relaxed.
 I cannot thank Paige enough for the dedication she put into helping Louis, she was always on time and fully prepared for each lesson.
 I have no hesitation in recommending Paige to parents considering some extra tuition for their children in the run up to exams or as a booster for school work.
 Thank you Paige, from me and from Louis.
-We are very grateful for your help guiding Louis through his history GCSEs.''
+We are very grateful for your help guiding Louis through his history GCSEs.'
 (Father of Year 11 History student)